Tracy Chapman is an American singer, songwriter, and a very famous personality in her own right in the folk rock scene.

 As the album's title, "New Beginning" (1995), suggests, it became more successful, selling about 5 million copies in the United States alone.

-The album far exceeded the expectations of the listeners thanks to the widely popular single "Give Me One Reason".
-Also a memorable hit was the single with a soulful melody "Smoke and Ashes".
+The album far exceeded listeners' expectations with the widely popular single "Give Me One Reason".
+The single with the soulful melody "Smoke and Ashes" was also a memorable hit.

-And of course, it is worth mentioning the title track of the album “New Beginning”, in which the singer told her story.
+And of course, it is worth mentioning the title song of the album “New Beginning”, in which the singer told her story.

 Chapman received a fourth Grammy in 1997 for Best Rock Song ("Give Me One Reason"), as well as several Grammy nominations and other music awards.